I was speaking to a friend a couple of weeks ago and he was telling me that he thinks one of his work colleagues might be suffering from depression.

-Yes I know that things could be worse.
-I know that I actually have a pretty good life and that I don’t actually have anything to be depressed about.
+I am, of course, well aware that things could be worse.
+I know that I actually have a pretty good life and that I don’t actually have anything specific to be depressed about.
 And of course I know that I am a hundred times luckier than children starving around the World.

 But depression is an illness; it isn’t rational.
 It doesn’t care about how great your life is.

 I never recall feeling depressed about anything in particular.
 It was never a result of things that I felt were going wrong in my life.
 It was just a very dark, heavy cloud that settled over me and made me feel as though everything was hopeless, even when it wasn’t.

 I suppose that before I developed mental health problems, I also had an image in my head of what a depressed person would look like.
 Someone who never got out of bed, couldn’t work and couldn’t look after themselves.